Spanning Tree Covers for Path-Separable Graphs: Trading Stretch for Size

 Given a metric space $(X,d)$, if $d$ satisfies $d(x,z)\leq\max\{d(x,y),d(y,z)\}$ for every $x,y,z\in X$, then $d$ is called an \textbf{ultrametric} on $X$, and $(X,d)$ is called an \textbf{ultrametric space}.

-\begin{definition} A \textbf{hierarchically (well) separated tree} or \textbf{HST}\footnote{We give here the definition of a $1$-HST.
+\begin{definition} A \textbf{hierarchically (well) separated tree}, or \textbf{HST},\footnote{This is the definition of a $1$-HST.
 See \cite{BLMN03} for the more general definition of a $k$-HST, for a parameter $k$.} is a rooted tree $T=(V,E)$ with labels\footnote{The original definition by Bartal in \cite{B96} uses weights on the \textit{edges} instead of labels on the vertices.
 We use a different equivalent notion, that was given by Bartal et al. in another paper \cite{BLMN03}.} $\ell:V\rightarrow\mathbb{R}_{\geq0}$, such that if $v\in V$ is a child of $u\in V$, then $\ell(v)\leq\ell(u)$, and for every leaf $v\in V$, $\ell(v)=0$. \end{definition}

 Let $x,y$ be two vertices in a rooted tree (e.g., in an HST), and let $LCA(x,y)$ denote their lowest common ancestor.
 Given an HST, let $L$ be its set of leaves, and define the function $d(x,y)=\ell(LCA(x,y))$.
-It is not hard to see that $(L,d)$ is an ultrametric space\footnote{Strictly speaking, to satisfy property 1 of Definition \ref{def:MetricSpace}, one needs to require that all internal labels are strictly positive.}.
+It is not hard to see that $(L,d)$ is an ultrametric space.
 In \cite{BLMN03}, Bartal et al. proved the following fact

 \begin{fact} \textit{Every} finite ultrametric $(X,\rho)$ can be represented by an HST $T=(V,E)$ with labels $\ell:V\rightarrow\mathbb{R}_{\geq0}$, where the leaves of $T$ are exactly the points of $X$, and $\rho(x,y)=\ell(LCA_T(x,y))$ for every $x,y\in X$. \end{fact}